 \section{Maxwell's Electromagnetism}

-This paragraph on electromagnetism will serve as a stepping stone for proceeding to general Yang-Mills-theory.
-I will start by digressing on Maxwell's electromagnetism and will demonstrate that, in a natural fashion, this can give rise to considering a certain principal $U(1)$-bundle over spacetime: we interpret electromagnetism as a Yang-Mills-theory.
+This paragraph on electromagnetism will serve as a stepping stone for proceeding to general Yang-Mills theory.
+I will start by discussing Maxwell's electromagnetism and will demonstrate that, in a natural fashion, this can give rise to considering a certain principal $U(1)$-bundle over spacetime: we interpret electromagnetism as a Yang-Mills theory.

-Let $(M,g)$ be a four dimensional Lorentz manifold, representing spacetime.
+Let $(M,g)$ be a four-dimensional Lorentz manifold, representing spacetime.
 We will use the metric convention $(-1,+1,+1,+1)$.
 Classical electromagnetism is usually described by a $1$-form $j\in\Omega^1(M)$, representing the electric charge and current, and a $2$-form $F\in \Omega^2(M)$, representing the electromagnetic field strength.
 These charges and electromagnetic fields interact according to \emph{Maxwell's equations} , which, in modern language, take the form

-where we write $\delta$ for the codifferential $\Omega^k(M)\ra{\delta}\Omega^{k-1}$, which is related to $\Omega^k(m)\ra{d}\Omega^{k+1}$ by the Hodge star as follows.
+where we write $\delta$ for the codifferential $\Omega^k(M)\ra{\delta}\Omega^{k-1}$, which is related to $\Omega^k(M)\ra{d}\Omega^{k+1}$ by the Hodge star as follows.
 On a pseudo-Riemannian manifold $(M,g)$